 In this tutorial, we will cover schematic design in KiCad.
 We will also discuss high-speed PCB design with the identification of differential pairs and the marking of high-current traces.

-How to Create a Schematic Design in KiCad
+How to create a schematic design in KiCad

 We will demonstrate how to create a simple schematic design in KiCad and we will talk about the factors we need to consider when doing a schematic design for a high-speed design.
 Let’s start with the schematic part.

-How to Place Components on a Schematic
+How to place components on a schematic

 Let’s repeat the same action to find a resistor.
 Select the one you want and place it on your schematic.
 Then choose an LED and two capacitors and regulators.

-How to Create a New Library
+How to create a new library

 Watch our tutorial on how to create a symbol library in KiCad.